2021–22 Australian region cyclone season: Tropical Low 16U

-On 29 January, the BoM started tracking a tropical low.
-They designated it as 16U.
-By the next day, the JTWC started to monitor the low and gave it a low chance of formation into a tropical cyclone.
-Under a favorable environment of warm sea surface temperatures, lowering wind shear and good outflow aloft, the system continued to consolidate, prompting the JTWC to issue a TCFA by 31 January.
-Late on the same day, the JTWC upgraded it to a tropical cyclone and designated it as 09P.
+On 28 January, the BoM noted that a tropical low may form within a monsoon trough over the Coral Sea over the next few days.
+By the next day, the agency reported that the low was forming about 250 km to the northeast of Cairns.
+On 30 January, the JTWC started to monitor the low and gave it a low chance of formation into a tropical cyclone.
+Under a favorable environment of warm sea surface temperatures, lowering wind shear and good outflow aloft, the system continued to consolidate, prompting the JTWC to issue a TCFA by the next day, before subsequently upgrading it to a tropical cyclone, and designated it as 09P.
+By 1 February, the BoM designated the low as 16U.
 However, 16U did not intensify further as a dry air entrainment hampered the system's intensification, while continuing to move east-southeast under a near-equatorial ridge positioned to the north and northeast.
 The JTWC later downgraded 16U into a tropical depression.
 On 3 February, 16U exited the basin and entered the South Pacific basin.